 Do not chase, ride, hit, flail your arms at, harass or tease the animals.
 Do not throw objects at the animals or into exhibits.
 Do not make loud sounds that might scare or spook the animals.
 Anyone found doing any of the above will be asked to leave the Farm.

 All Farm Park animals are on a carefully structured diet.
 Introducing outside food can cause illness and even death to the animal.
 Approved animal feed is available for purchase from the Farm.
 Do not feed animals plastic bags or foreign objects.
 For good health and hygiene always properly wash your hands after feeding.

 Use a flat hand when feeding the animals.
 Animals approved for hand-feeding include goats, sheep, ducks, llamas and alpacas.
 Do NOT feed horses, donkeys, pigs or rabbits from your hand as these animals will bite.

 Animals and bugs may naturally carry diseases that can make you sick.
 These are known as zoonotic diseases.
-Some of the most common zoontic diseases include:
+Some of the most common zoonotic diseases include:

 - Lyme disease and Rocky Mountain spotted fever, which you can get from a tick bite.